 Why can’t shared users see the subtitle I selected?

 Subtitles searches are saved for each user separately.
 If a friend of yours needs a subtitle in different language than you, it will not show in your list.

 The subtitles I got show a lot of descriptive text of sounds going on and not just speaking parts

-That would be a “SDH” (subtitle for the deaf and hard of hearing) or “HI” (hearing impaired) subtitle.
+That would be a “SDH” (subtitle for the deaf or hard-of-hearing) or “HI” (hearing-impaired) subtitle.
 Those subtitles intentionally have descriptions of sounds that occur.
 Such subtitles will commonly have